Skip to content ↓

 While in Horvitz’s lab, the pair began studying gene control in the roundworm C. elegans — an effort that laid the groundwork for their Nobel discoveries.
 They studied two mutant forms of the worm, known as lin-4 and lin-14, that showed defects in the timing of the activation of genetic programs that control development.

 In the early 1990s, while Ambros was a faculty member at Harvard University, he made a surprising discovery.
-The lin-4 gene, instead of encoding a protein, produced a very short RNA molecule that appeared in inhibit the expression of lin-14.
+The lin-4 gene, instead of encoding a protein, produced a very short RNA molecule that appeared to inhibit the expression of lin-14.

 At the same time, Ruvkun was continuing to study these C. elegans genes in his lab at MGH and Harvard.
 He showed that lin-4 did not inhibit lin-14 by preventing the lin-14 gene from being transcribed into messenger RNA; instead, it appeared to turn off the gene’s expression later on, by preventing production of the protein encoded by lin-14.